Y-Chat/y-chat/social-service/README.md

 - Complex queries are tested as integration tests against a real database on the repository level
 - The service layer is tested as unit tests with a mocked out repository layer
 - Finally, there are integration tests for each endpoint which load the whole application context
+- Each part of the model has a builder class to decouple the tests from the domain model and make state management in tests easier
 - For brevity, we left out the unit tests for the controller layer and the DTO converter

 ## Deployment